The Covenant in depth

 Rather, it is a promise with two enduring principles about how the Armed Forces community can be treated fairly, which are implemented every day in many different ways and to varying degrees by thousands of organisations across the UK, and across the public, private and third sectors.

-To find out about the package of benefits available to those working in Defence and their families, please instead visit the Discover My Benefits website.
+To find out about the package of benefits available to those working in Defence and their families, please instead visit Discover My Benefits.

 The Covenant is not about getting preferential or advantageous treatment as a matter of course.